Skip to Main Content

 • A conflict of interest does not always result in distortion, but we should be on guard.

 Conflicts of interest occur when authors can gain something by misleading readers, or by not telling the whole truth, or by outright lying.
 How can we detect conflicts of interest?
 Consider what you know about the authors, their intended audience, and their purpose in making claims.
-Could they be tempted to depart from "the truth, the whole truth, and nothing but the truth" if deceiving us results in benefits for them?
+Could they be tempted to depart from "the truth, the whole truth, and nothing but the truth" if deceiving their intended audience results in benefits for them?

 Consider these temptations: